learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 ## Summary

-In this lesson, you gained practice with data cleaning by:
+In this lesson, you gained practice with scrubbing and cleaning data.
+Specifically, you addressed an incorrect data type, detected and dealt with null values, checked for multicollinearity, and transformed data.
+Congrats on performing the full data cleaning process for a dataset!

-* Casting columns to the appropriate data types
-* Identifying and dealing with null values appropriately
-* Removing unnecessary columns
-* Checking for and dealing with multicollinearity
-* Normalizing your data